bump-sh/docs/src/_product-updates/2024-12-17-api-explorer.md

 The API Explorer is currently in beta.
 [You can request access here.](https://survey.typeform.com/to/RRACql9G)

-And last, but not least, you can discover it now with the [name of the API!](https://bump.sh)
+And last, but not least, you can discover it now with [our demo API!](https://bump.sh/demo/doc/api-explorer/explorer/operation/operation-adduser)